razorpay/i18nify/README.md

 #### getCurrencyList()

-The **_getCurrencyList_** function is a simple retrieval function that returns a list of currencies along with their respective symbols and names.
+🌍💰 It’s your easy-peasy way to snag a whole list of currencies with their symbols and names.
+Simple, straightforward, and totally handy!

 ##### Examples